When I walked outside earlier, I heard an interesting sound. It was…dripping. Caused by melting snow! I could almost smell spring in the air…

 Tip #6: Air It Out

 Doesn’t the air smell so wonderful in the spring?
-And homes tend to smell stale or even musty after having the windows closed for so long.
+Homes tend to smell stale or even musty after having the windows closed for so long.
 Open those windows!
-While you’re at it, use an essential oil diffuser (I just bought one I like) or boil some lavender or lemon peels on the stove to help scent the air naturally and clean it up more.
-I like to use neroli oil during the day for a fresh, relaxing scent.
-In the winter I like cinnamon and cloves.
-Any citrus peels or dry spices can be a great scent if boiled.
+While you’re at it, use an essential oil diffuser (be sure to use essential oils that are safe around children and pets) or boil some lavender or lemon peels on the stove to help scent the air naturally and clean it up more.
+I like to use Morning Burst EO blend with citrus and neroli during the day for a fresh, relaxing scent.
+In the winter, I like cinnamon and cloves.
+Any citrus peels or dry spices make a great scent when boiled.

 Tip #7: Wash the Big Stuff

 You know the curtains, bedspreads, rugs, and other stuff that doesn’t get washed very often?
 It’s time to wash it!
 Gather up anything that you haven’t washed in a while, and wash it now.
 If your washing machine isn’t big enough, take it down to the laundromat to wash.
 When possible, wash and then hang it out to dry — the fresh air and sun will remove any stains and will make it smell great!